romanvm/kodi.external.library/Readme.md

 However, setting up a common MySQL/MariaDB database require some technical knowledge.
 Also all Kodi instances that access this database must be of the same major version.
-UPnP/DLNA access does not support full medialibrary information and introduces unnecessary overhead of streaming if files are located on network shares.
+On the other hand, UPnP/DLNA access does not support full medialibrary information and introduces unnecessary overhead of streaming if files are located on network shares.

 This plugin provides an alternative way of accessing a remote Kodi medialibrary and has the following advantages: